Untitled design (43)

 What a great way to end the week announcing that, after a great year with our Ecommerce clients, we were named ‘Small Ecommerce Agency Of The Year‘ at the UK Ecommerce Awards!
 It’s back to back wins too after we took home the same award in 2021.
 As you can see, the award still takes pride of place on our window ledge

 2022 has been a really solid year of growth across our ecommerce clients (and the agency in general!).
 We’ve onboarded some great household names, whilst continuing to deliver for our longer-term clients.
 Ecommerce has faced its own challenges during the year, especially in the face of an economic downturn, so adaptability has been the name the of the game.
 This year, more than ever, we have had to think fast to produce maximum ROI on our ecommerce budgets, and innovate with a range of products and automation that ensure that our strategies are closely aligned to our client’s goals, margins and available stock levels.
+This has meant a lot of work across Google Shopping and also getting our Display campaigns working effectively for clients!

 We got some great feedback on the night from the judges, highlighting our strong growth during the year as well as our commitment to making Cedarwood a great place to work with strong staff development and culture.